S Korea’s military: North fires 3 unidentified projectiles

 SEOUL, South Korea (AP) — South Korea’s military says North Korea has fired three unidentified projectiles.

-South Korea’s Joint Chiefs of Staff says it has detected it has detected the three launches made from a town in the North’s South Hamgyong province.
+South Korea’s Joint Chiefs of Staff says it has detected the three launches made from a town in the North’s South Hamgyong province.

 The launches came days after North Korea said it had carried out two rounds of live-fire artillery exercises in its first weapons tests since late November.